 Even marketers rarely have the capacity to dedicate to it.

 As a result, in my experience, the majority of companies use largely the same language as each other.

 Of course, the two examples above were developed by exceptional creatives with entire marketing and advertising teams behind them.
 But there are ways that we can all improve the words we’re producing.

-This blog, the LightningBlog, is all about helping marketers improve their words, so check back regularly or sign up here for our newsletter on how to write standout copy and content.
+This blog, the LightningBlog, is all about helping marketers improve their words, so check back regularly or sign up here for my newsletter on how to write standout copy and content.